Which Lenses Should I Buy?

 This post is a companion to the "Which camera should I buy?" blog post.
 You may need to read that post to understand the recommendations in this post.

 The lens or lenses you should buy depend on what you plan to shoot.
 For most people, it takes a while to figure out what it is they truly enjoy shooting.
-The Fujifilm X-T2 and the Fujifilm X-T20 have a "body only" option, which means you buy the camera with no lens, and they have a "body + kit lens" option.
-The Fujifilm X-A3 is available only in the "body + kit lens" configuration.
+The Fujifilm X-T2, the Fujifilm X-T20, and the Fujifilm X-E3 each have a "body only" option, which means you buy the camera with no lens, AND they have a "body + kit lens" option.
 The kit lens is a general-purpose lens that is the only lens that many people will ever need.
 It covers a zoom range that is perfect for everything from landscapes to portraits.

 When I bought my camera, I chose the X-T2 "body only" option and bought the Fujinon XF 16-55mm lens, which covers a similar range as the Fujinon XF 18-55mm kit lens, but it produces sharper images and it is better for working in dimly lit venues, which I often have to do.
 But the XF 16-55 lens is heavier than the kit lens and it doesn't have the Optical Image Stabilization (OIS) feature that the kits lens has.
 OIS offsets the small movements in your hand that can result in "camera shake" and cause your images to be slightly blurry.
 So, for some people, the kit lens will produce sharper images than the more expensive XF 16-55 lens.
 Just as with choosing the camera, the correct lens for you depends on your specific needs.